HappyShield/happyshield.github.io/readme.md

 Here's how to contribute translations!

+1. Create a free GitHub account.
+(If you use an academic email address)
-1. Navigate to this repository, making sure that you are viewing the main version of the repository: "HappyShield/happyshield.github.io"
+2. Navigate to this repository, making sure that you are viewing the main version of the repository: "HappyShield/happyshield.github.io"

 To translate (or edit an existing translation):

+### Creating and Editing Translation Files

+<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/QILiHiTD3uc' frameborder='0' allowfullscreen></iframe></div>

-#### If the translation file already exists:
+##### If the translation file already exists:

 1. Navigate to the relevant file in this repository.
 2. Click "Edit this File"